Lott Leadership for Rising 9th Graders

 FOR QUESTIONS REGARDING THE RISING 9TH GRADERS PROGRAM, PLEASE CONTACT:

-Accepted students come from all over the State of Mississippi.
-They are given a residential college experience on the Ole Miss campus, earn high school credit, study public policy and leadership, all while forming bonds with peers in the program.
+Accepted students come from all over the state of Mississippi.
+They are given a residential experience on the Ole Miss campus, earn high school credit, study public policy and leadership, all while forming bonds with peers in the program.
 As part of the experience, students mingle with college administrators, student leaders and active community members while participating in current event discussions and decision-making activities.
-During the program, participants take a trip to Jackson, Mississippi, to see state government in action, hear from current leaders and tour the state’s capitol.
+During the program, participants take a trip to Little Rock, Arkansas to tour Heifer International, the Clinton Presidential Center, and Little Rock Central High School.
 Students will also participate in a service project to drive home the notion of stewardship from our leaders.

-There are two sessions of the Lott Leadership for Rising Ninth Graders available in 2014.
+There are two sessions of the Lott Leadership for Rising Ninth Graders.
 Twenty-four students will be selected to attend each term.
 A principal, guidance counselor, or Ole Miss recruiter must nominate a student in order for the student to receive an application.
 Only five students per school may be nominated.

-The first session of the Lott Leadership Institute for Rising Ninth Graders will be June 15 – July 27, 2014.
-The second session will be July 6 – July 18, 2014.
+The first session of the Lott Leadership Institute for Rising Ninth Graders is June 11 – June 23, 2017.
+The second session is July 9 – July 21, 2017.
 Students select the session they prefer to attend during the application process.
-Accepted students are enrolled in a credit-bearing course and must attend ALL class meetings, the trip to Jackson, and participate in the service project.
+Accepted students are enrolled in a credit-bearing course and must attend ALL class meetings, the trip to Little Rock, and participate in the service project.

 ADMISSION TO THE PROGRAM:

 Students must be nominated for the program by their school principals or counselors and meet the following admission requirements:

 - The student must be in good academic and conduct standing in the eighth grade at the time of admission.